 Register for classes.

 You may register for classes on the GWeb Information System at my.gwu.edu unless your academic program or dean's office has provided you with other specific instructions for registration.
-Consult the Schedule of Classes for details.
+Registration instructions are available through the Office of the Registrar.

 Please review the information carefully if registering for variable credit hour courses.
 Also, note that students who register on or after the first week of classes are charged a late registration fee.